 Similarly, when it comes to home loan products, the OPR has a direct influence on a bank’s Base Rate (BR) & Base Lending Rate (BLR), where the BR & BLR usually reduces/increases in tandem to an OPR cut/hike.

 With the OPR cut, it is now cheaper for new property purchasers to take up a home loan product as they could leverage on the lower initial interest rate.
+According to the Ministry of Finance, loan approvals in May soared by 13% after the OPR cut.

-We will also see a reduction in the effective lending rate (ELR) of existing home loans which are using a variable or floating rate.
+This is because, with a lower OPR, there is a reduction in the effective lending rate (ELR) of existing home loans which are using a variable or floating rate.
 In other words, existing borrowers will benefit from either:

 1) Lower monthly instalment payments.
 Banks are required to send out a notification letter on the revised instalment amount when there is a BR/BLR revision – this must be done at least 7 calendar days prior to the date the revised monthly instalment comes into effect.